-$^{80}\mbox{The SQL}$ definition itself can be found in the cat package.
+77The SQL definition itself can be found in the cat package.

 Name Туре Unit Description

-radec double[6][2] degrees Position of the object (centroid), com
+radec double[6][2] degrees Position of the object (centroid), com-

-puted independently in each band
+puted independently in each band.

 The centroid will be computed using

 an algorithm similar to that employed

 by SDSS.

 radecErr double[6][2] arcsec Uncertainty of radec.

 psRadecTai double time Point source model: Time at which the

 object was at position psRadec.

-psRadec double[2] degrees Point source model: (α, δ) position o
+psRadec double[2] degrees Point source model: (α, δ) position of

 the object at time psRadecTai.

 psPm float[2] mas/yr Point source model: Proper motion

 vector.

 psParallax float mas Point source model: Parallax.

-psFlux float[ugrizy] nJy Point source model fluxes 81 .
+psFlux float[ugrizy] nJy Point source model fluxes 78 .

-psCov float[66] various Point-source model covariance ma
+psCov float[66] various Point-source model covariance ma-

-trix 82 .
+trix 79 .

 psLnL float Natural log likelihood of the observed

 data given the point source model.

 psChi2 float χ^2 statistic of the model fit.

-psNdata int The number of data points (pixels
+psNdata int The number of data points (pixels)

 used to fit the model.

-bdRadec double[2][ugi rizy] B+D model 83 : (α, δ) position of the ob
+bdRadec double[2][ugi rizy] B+D model 80 : (α, δ) position of the ob-

 ject, in each band.

-bdEllip float[2][ugrizy /] B+D model: Ellipticity (e_1, e_2) of the ob
+bdEllip float[2][ugrizy /] B+D model: Ellipticity (e_1, e_2) of the ob-

 ject.

 bdFluxB float[ugrizy] nJy B+D model: Integrated flux of the de

 Vaucouleurs component.

-Continued on next nag
+· ject.
+B+D model: Integrated flux of

-81Point source model assumes that fluxes are constant in each band.
+78Point source model assumes that fluxes are constant in each band.
 If the object is variable, psFlux will effectively be some estimate of the average flux.

-82Not all elements of the covariance matrix need to be stored with same precision.
+79Not all elements of the covariance matrix need to be stored with same precision.
 While the variances will be stored as 32 bit floats (~ seven significant digits), the covariances may be stored to ~ three significant digits (~1%).

-83Though we refer to this model as "Bulge plus Disk", we caution the reader that the decomposition, while physically motivated, should not be taken too literally.
+80Though we refer to this model as "Bulge plus Disk", we caution the reader that the decomposition, while physically motivated, should not be taken too literally.

-float[ugrizy] nJy B+D model: Integrated flux of the ex-
+Name Туре Unit Description

-0
+bdFluxD float[ugrizy] nJy B+D model: Integrated flux of the ex-

 ponential component.

-float[ugrizy] arcsec B+D model: Effective radius of the de
+bdReB float[ugrizy] arcsec B+D model: Effective radius of the de

 Vaucouleurs profile component.

-float[ugrizy] arcsec B+D model: Effective radius of the ex-
+bdReD float[ugrizy] arcsec B+D model: Effective radius of the ex-

 ponential profile component.

-float[36][ugriz zy] B+D model covariance matrix 84 .
+bdCov float[36][ugr izy] B+D model covariance matrix 81 .

-float[ugrizy] Natural log likelihood of the observed
+bdLnL float[ugrizy] Natural log likelihood of the observed

 data given the bulge+disk model.

-float[ugrizy] χ^2 statistic of the model fit.
+bdChi2 float[ugrizy] χ^2 statistic of the model fit.

-int[ugrizy] The number of data points (pixels)
+bdNdata int[ugrizy] The number of data points (pixels)

 used to fit the model.

-float16[9][200 0][ugrizy] Independent samples of bulge+disk
+bdSamples float16[9][200][ugrizy] Independent samples of bulge+disk

 likelihood surface.
 All sampled quanti-

 ties will be stored with at least \sim 3 sig-

 nificant digits of precision.
 The num-

 ber of samples will vary from object

 to object, depending on how well the

 object's likelihood function is approxi-

 mated by a Gaussian.

-float[5] mag Color of the object measured in "stan-
+stdColor float[5] mag Color of the object measured in "stan-

 dard seeing".
 While the exact algo-

 rithm is yet to be determined, this

 color is guaranteed to be seeing-

 independent and suitable for photo-z

 determinations.

-float[5] mag Uncertainty of stdColor.
+stdColorErr float[5] mag Uncertainty of stdColor.

-float[ugrizy] float[36][ugriz float[ugrizy] float[ugrizy] float16[9][200 float[ugrizy] arcsec float[36][ugrizy] float[ugrizy] float[ugrizy] float16[9][200][ugrizy]
+Continued on next page

-84See psCov for notes on precision of variances/covariances.
+81See psCov for notes on precision of variances/covariances.